DrosteEffect/BrewerMap/README.md

     'TitleString','Contour Intervals in Meters');
     plotm(lat, long, 'k')

+### Bonus Function ###

+BREWERMAP_PLOT creaes a figure which shows the nodes of all ColorBrewer colorschemes.

+### Bonus Function ###

+BREWERMAP_VIEW creates an interactive figure that allows selection of the colorscheme, and that contains two colorbars showing colors of the colormap and the grayscale equivalent.

+R2014b or later: BREWERMAP_VIEW can also update other axes' or figures' colormaps in real time, for example:

+    S = load('spine');
+    image(S.X)
+    brewermap_view(gca)

-### Note ###
+### Notes ###

-Note that the function BREWERMAP:
+The function BREWERMAP:
 * Consists of just one convenient M-file (no .mat files or file clutter).
-* No third-party file dependencies.
+* Has no third-party file dependencies.
 * Interpolates in the Lab colorspace.
 * Requires just the standard ColorBrewer scheme name to select the colorscheme.
 * Supports all ColorBrewer colorschemes.
 * Outputs a MATLAB standard N-by-3 numeric RGB array.
-* Default length is the standard MATLAB default colormap length (same length as the current colormap).
+* Uses a default length the same as MATLAB's colormaps (i.e. the length of the current colormap).
 * Is compatible with all MATLAB functions that use colormaps (eg: CONTOURCMAP).
 * Includes the option to reverse the colormap color sequence.
-* Does not break ColorBrewer's Apache license conditions!
+* Does not break ColorBrewer's Apache license conditions (unlike many on MATLAB File Exchange).

+This product includes color specifications and designs developed by Cynthia Brewer (http://colorbrewer.org/).
+See the ColorBrewer website for further information about each colorscheme, colorblind suitability, licensing, and citations.